Dr. Sharon Benes

 Dr. Peter K. Van de Water

-Dr. Van de Water is an Assistant Professor in the Department of Earth & Environmental Sciences at Fresno State and coordinator of the Water Resource Management degree program.
-He teaches Environmental Earth and Life Sciences (NSCI 115), Introduction to Environmental Science (EES4), Geochemistry (GEOL 124), and Terrestrial Paleoecology (EES 126).
+Dr. Van de Water is an Associate Professor in the Department of Earth & Environmental Sciences at Fresno State and coordinator of the Water Resource Management degree program.
+He teaches Environmental Earth and Life Sciences (NSCI 115), Introduction to Environmental Science (EES 4), Geochemistry (GEOL 124), and Terrestrial Paleoecology (EES 126).
 His interests center on vegetation, ecology and paleoecology and projects that study changes in plants and plant communities from current times to the late Quaternary using macro- and micro-fossils.

 Dr. Zhi (Luke) Wang

-Dr. Zhi (Luke) Wang is Professor of Hydrology and Soil Physics at California State University, Fresno in the Department of Earth and Environmental Sciences, and is the Coordinator of this GIS Certificate Program.
+Dr. Zhi (Luke) Wang is a Professor of Hydrology and Soil Physics at California State University, Fresno in the Department of Earth and Environmental Sciences, and is the Coordinator of this GIS Certificate Program.
 Dr. Wang teaches courses in Hydrology, Hydrogeology, GIS, Geostatistics, Soil and Environmental Sciences.
 He has many publications in Water Resources Research, Journal of Hydrology, and other peer-reviewed journals.
 Dr. Wang received his B.S. and M.S. degrees in civil engineering in China, his Ph.D. degree in hydrology from the University of Leuven, Belgium, and his post-doctoral fellowship from the University of California, Riverside.
 His research on watershed hydrology and environmental hydrogeology has been funded by the US Natural Science Foundation, US Department of Defense, California EPA and California Department of Water Resources.

 Dr. William Wright

-Dr. Wright is an Associate Professor of Civil Engineering and Graduate Program Coordinator in the Department of Civil Engineering at Fresno State.
+Dr. Wright is a Professor of Civil Engineering and Graduate Program Coordinator in the Department of Civil Engineering at Fresno State.
 He earned a B.S. degree in Civil Engineering from U.C.
 Berkeley and M.S. and Ph.D. degrees from U.C.
 Davis.
 In 1999 Dr. Wright accepted a position with California State University, Fresno, in the Civil Engineering Program where he is currently responsible for undergraduate and graduate coursework in environmental and water resources engineering.
 Dr. Wright’s research interests include water and wastewater treatment with an emphasis on removal of taste and odor compounds and nitrate; conversion of food wastes to marketable products; and vapor-phase biofiltration--an air pollution control technology that utilizes microorganisms to degrade volatile contaminants.